NOI Calculator

 50%–60%

 Seattle area.
 High property taxes and management costs.
-No state income tax.
 Tenant-friendly regulatory environment increases management complexity and legal costs, which should be fully budgeted in any underwriting.

 Frequently Asked Questions — NOI